Basic Information at a Glance:

 NOA (Nigora on Appearance):

-Goats of unknown breeding, which have no serious faults/defects and fit the Nigora standard/ideal, will for all intents and purposes be considered a Nigora (Grade) and may be used in a Nigora breeding program.
+Goats of unknown breeding, which have no serious faults/defects and fit the American Nigora standard/ideal, will for all intents and purposes be considered a Nigora (Grade) and may be used in a Nigora breeding program.

 Breeding Stock Nigora Designations: